pdb_extract

 Use pdb_extract for map-only map deposition

-If you have a set of 3DEM structures, some with model coordinates, and some without, you will need to make two types of OneDep depositions: PDB deposition for model coordintes, and map-only deposition. pdb_extract can help you to deposit those map-only entries if you run pdb_extract on the structures with model coordinates first.
-If metadata were provided either in the uploaded model coordinates file (such as the mmCIF file you received after it was submitted and processed by PDB annotators), or through a 3DEM common metadata template, the final page will display another file download of map-only-metadata mmCIF file.
-Download this file and upload it for your map-only OneDep deposition and some of the OneDep pages will be automatically filled with the metadata in it.
+If you have a set of 3DEM structures, some with model coordinates and some without, you will need to make two types of OneDep depositions: a PDB deposition for model coordinates, and a map-only deposition. pdb_extract can help you deposit those map-only entries.
+Run pdb_extract on the structures with model coordinates.
+If metadata were provided either in the uploaded model coordinates file (such as an mmCIF file received after PDB annotation), or through a 3DEM common metadata file, Step 4 will display an additional Download Map-Only Metadata File button.
+Download this file and upload it for your map-only OneDep deposition; some OneDep pages will be automatically filled with the metadata it contains.

 Process structure of a composite map

 For a composite map, process your model coordinates with pdb_extract first.
-If metadata were provided either in the uploaded model coordinates file, or through a 3DEM common metadata template, the final page will display another file download of map-only-metadata mmCIF file.
-Download this file and upload it for your other map-only OneDep deposition of maps related to the composite structure.
+If metadata were provided either in the uploaded model coordinates file or through a 3DEM common metadata file, Step 4 will display an additional Download Map-Only Metadata File button.
+Download this file and upload it for the map-only OneDep deposition of maps related to the composite structure.

 Cases specific to NMR